1997 Washington Huskies football team

 The 1997 Washington Huskies football team was an American football team that represented the University of Washington during the 1997 NCAA Division I-A football season.
-In its fifth season under head coach Jim Lambright, the team compiled an 8–4 record, finished fourth in the Pacific-10 Conference, and outscored its opponents 420 to 259.
+In its fifth season under head coach Jim Lambright, the team compiled an 8–4 record, finished fourth in the Pacific-10 Conference, and outscored opponents 420 to 259.
 Receiver Jerome Pathon was selected as the team's most valuable player.
 Seniors Pathon, Jerry Jensen, Rashaan Shehee, Tony Parrish were the team captains.

 After a 27–0 shutout of USC on November 1, the Huskies were 7–1 and ranked sixth in the nation.
 Saddled with injuries, they lost the final three conference games to unranked Oregon, #9 UCLA, and #11 Washington State.

 At the Aloha Bowl on Christmas Day against #25 Michigan State, Washington built a 31–10 lead at halftime and won 51–23; it was Lambright's sole bowl victory in his six seasons as head coach.
 The win moved UW up three spots in the final rankings, to #18 in both major polls.